From time to time, I get queries like this:

 - outplacement or independent career consulting servic

 Other emails and phone calls begin, “Hi Cathy.
 I just got a bad performance review.
 It’s a first for me!
 How do I respond?
 What do I do?”

 Now I can probably help.
 You have time to search for a new job, mend fences, decide if you really need to change or if it’s just a political game, and do all sorts of things to preserve your finances and well-being.
 If you decide to leave, your employer will probably also agree to offer a noncommittal reference if anyone calls.
 When I work one-to-one with clients we discuss ways to address the reference question as well as how to transition to a new job.

 Each situation is different.
 And it takes more than a few minutes to identify the challenge and build a solution.
-Therefore, I offer the career strategy consultation.
+Therefore, I offer the Performance Review Consultation.
 Just one call can make a huge difference in outcomes, although each person’s situation and results will be unique.
 Often a small investment in the early stages will save a lot of pain later.